I am here to tell you about an amazing, time-saving math game – in fact, it’s five games in one!

 Simply give the worksheet to students as a whole piece of paper.
 Students can work out the answer to each question independently.
 Following this, you can choose how they show the fact families!

-Why not ask students to color in matching pairs in the same shade?
+Why not ask students to color matching pairs in the same shade?
 Or, alternatively, instruct your students to cut out the fact families and stick them side by side in their math journals.

 Fact Family Group Bingo